josh-flori/Random-Forests/README.md

 ![alt_text](https://imgur.com/AT0WbGU.png)

-# cool stuff
+# Cool stuff

 But now lets talk about some cool stuff.
-So the proximity matrix shows weights from 0-1 (after dividing by the number of trees).
+The proximity matrix shows weights from 0-1 (after dividing by the number of trees).
 So a value of 1 is the maximum value.
 So what happens when you subtract every value from 1?
 You get a distance matrix.
 So a resulting value of 0 tells you that those two samples are as close together as possible given those features and that forest.
 That allows us to create heatmaps like this

 ![alt_text](https://imgur.com/DDVLutp.png)